siso/docker-php/README.md

 docker-php
 ==========

-PHP application in Docker container based on Ubuntu 14.04.
+Docker container, based on Ubuntu 14.04, to run nginx, PHP-FPM.
+Supervisor keeps all the things up and running.

 ## Quick-start